 Banff is more than just the sound of Nightcrawler.
-It is also a town in Canada which runs a film festival during one week every year.
+It is also a town in Canada which runs a film festival during one week every year, aptly named the Banff mountain movie festival.
 Yesterday evening offered a selection of the best movies from that festival, held at venerable venue Draken here in Gothenburg.

 I often enjoy this kind of short movies.
 If you put your heart into the making, it can make the whole difference.
 For instance, the old Everest IMAX movie had a big budget and by chance happened to be present at the tragic accident in 1996, but it was still boring and uninspiring.

 On the other hand, I saw Touching the void on the Gothenburg Film Festival in 2004, a re-enactment of a disastrous climb in the Peruvian Andes.
 I guess their budget was a tenth of the IMAX film, but the result was far greater.

 - “The Ultimate Ride” features Steve Fisher and his crazy pals who set out to go kayaking in mighty Zambezi River south of the Victoria Falls.
 Felt like a mix between Ty Pennington and Jackass.